linna/framework/docs/model.md

 $model->attach($view);
 ```
-Now when a change occurs, the Model may notify to the View.
+Now when a change occours, the Model may notify to the View.

 ### detach()
 visibility: *public*<br/>
 param: *\SplObjectStorage*<br/><br/>
-Like attach(), this method is used for exclude an object from notifies.
+Like attach(), this method is used to exclude an object from notifies.
 ```php
 $model->attach($view);
 $model->detach($view);